upgini/upgini/README.md

 To simplify things, you can reuse your existing labeled training datasets "as is" to initiate the search.
 Under the hood, we'll search for relevant data using:
 - *[search keys](#-search-key-types-we-support-more-is-coming)* from training dataset to match records from potential external data sources and features
 - *labels* from training dataset to estimate relevancy of feature or dataset for your ML task and calculate metrics
-- *your features* from training dataset columns to find datasets and features only give accuracy gain to your existing data in the ML model and estimate accuracy uplift ([optional](#-optional-find-datasets-and-features-only-give-accuracy-gain-to-your-existing-data-in-the-ml-model))
+- *your features* from training dataset to find external datasets and features only give accuracy improvement to your existing data and estimate accuracy uplift ([optional](#-optional-find-datasets-and-features-only-give-accuracy-gain-to-your-existing-data-in-the-ml-model))

-Just load training dataset into pandas dataframe and separate features' columns from label column:
+Load training dataset into pandas dataframe and separate features' columns from label column:
 ```python
 import pandas as pd
 # labeled training dataset - customer_churn_prediction_train.csv